stallbr/TNM-Staging/README.md

 ## 📊 Model Architecture

+## 🧠 MedPrompt – Advanced Structured Prompting for Medical AI

+MedPrompt is an advanced prompting framework specifically designed to enhance the performance of Large Language Models (LLMs) in medical tasks.

+It integrates a combination of state-of-the-art techniques, including:

+- K-Nearest Neighbors (KNN)
+- Few-Shot Learning
+- Self-Generated Chain-of-Thought
+- Self-Consistency

+---

+### 🔎 Core Mechanism

+At its core, MedPrompt adapts the model’s input to leverage both contextual and example-driven learning.

+It operates as follows:

+#### 1️⃣ Contextual Example Retrieval (KNN)
+Relevant examples are embedded within the prompt using a K-Nearest Neighbors approach to select cases most similar to the current task.
+This ensures the model is informed by contextually relevant clinical data.

+#### 2️⃣ Structured Reasoning (Chain-of-Thought)
+The integration of Chain-of-Thought allows the model to:
+- Articulate reasoning step-by-step
+- Improve interpretability
+- Generate logically coherent outputs

+#### 3️⃣ Self-Consistency Aggregation
+Multiple outputs are generated and aggregated to identify the most consistent and reliable prediction.
+This reduces variability and improves decision robustness.

+---

+### 🔀 Options Shuffling Strategy

+A notable aspect of MedPrompt is its use of **options shuffling**, which dynamically adjusts the prompt by altering the structure of the provided options.

+This enhances accuracy by:
+- Preventing positional bias
+- Encouraging deeper reasoning
+- Forcing evaluation from multiple perspectives

+This is particularly effective in tasks involving complex medical reasoning.

+---

+### 🎯 Combined Effect

+The integration of example retrieval, structured reasoning, and self-consistency results in:

+- Significant improvements in medical prediction accuracy
+- Reduced hallucination rates
+- Increased reliability and consistency
+- Contextually appropriate outputs

+MedPrompt’s holistic approach blends data-driven and reasoning-based techniques, making it highly effective for precision-critical medical applications such as TNM cancer staging.

+## 🧠 Approach A – Self-Generated AJCC Rule Framework

+Approach A aims to replicate the steps commonly followed by an oncologist when classifying a TNM cancer stage.

+The method proceeds sequentially:
+1. Identifying the cancer location
+2. Applying AJCC staging rules specific to that location

+The structured workflow consists of the following steps:

+---

+### 🔎 Structured Workflow

+#### 1️⃣ Prompt Initialization
+The LLM is provided with a general prompt containing contextual information about TNM cancer staging to establish domain grounding.

+#### 2️⃣ Cancer Location Identification
+The model is asked to identify the cancer location from the clinical pathology report.

+#### 3️⃣ Staging Rule Application (Self-Generated)
+The LLM self-generates the AJCC staging rules relevant to the identified cancer location.

+The model relies on:
+- Internal knowledge
+- Reasoning abilities
+- Implicit understanding of AJCC guidelines

+This approach does **not** use externally injected staging rules.

+#### 4️⃣ Chain-of-Thought Generation
+The model generates a structured Chain-of-Thought to reason through the staging process, ensuring each classification step is logically justified.

+#### 5️⃣ Classification Generation
+Finally, the model produces:
+- T (Tumor) classification
+- N (Nodes) classification
+- M (Metastasis) classification

+Providing a complete TNM staging result.

+---

+This approach is designed to simulate the cognitive reasoning process of an oncologist, following a structured methodology to derive accurate and contextually appropriate TNM classifications.

 ## 🧠 Approach B – AJCC-Guided Structured TNM Framework

 In this approach, we replicate the steps typically used by oncologists for TNM cancer staging, similar to Approach A, but with a key distinction: